-The Office of Career Services, Corporate Engagement, and Continuing Education, located in the Sister Mary Joseph Cunningham Library, offers a range of career services to the Georgian Court community.
-It assists students in maximizing their potential by helping them to identify and explore career opportunities and to design action plans to achieve their academic and professional goals.
-The office provides a wide range of personalized services to help students design a satisfying career/life strategy and offers tactical assistance to implement it.
+The Office of Career Services, located in the Sister Mary Joseph Cunningham Library, offers a range of career services to the Georgian Court community.
+It assists students in maximizing their potential by helping them to identify and explore their academic and professional goals, as well as design and implement action plans to achieve those goals.
+Focusing on building students professional qualifications through experiential learning, graduate school advisement, and career counseling, the office provides a wide range of services to help students.